Sacred Heart High School, Hammersmith

 Sacred Heart High School is a Catholic secondary school and sixth form with academy status for girls, located in Hammersmith, London, England.

 Admissions

-Sacred Heart is a popular girls' school for ages 11–18, located in Hammersmith.
+Sacred Heart is a girls' school for ages 11–18, located in Hammersmith.
 The former convent only accepts girls of the Catholic faith and a uniform is obligatory for all girls during the seven years at Sacred Heart.
 Approximately 900 girls attend the school.
 As of September 2022, the headteacher is Mrs. S O’Donovan.

 History

 Foundation

 The school was founded by nuns of the Society of the Sacred Heart in 1893.
 One of the school buildings is named after the order's founder Madeleine Sophie Barat.
 It is built on an historic site with a long Catholic tradition dating back to 1609.
 In 1869 Archbishop Manning decided to convert the convent into a seminary but the original buildings were found to be unsuitable.
 By January 1876 John Francis Bentley, the architect of Westminster Cathedral, had completed the plans for the current Tudor styled buildings.
 By July 1884 the seminary was complete, consisting of a chapel, library, school, refectory, common room and upwards of sixty study bedrooms for staff and students.